vishal-pandey/docker-cheatsheet/README.md

 ### Dockerfile

+Dockerfile is used to create images which in turn can be used to create containers.

 - `#` - for comments

 - `FROM` - tells docker, from which base image you want to base your image from

 - `RUN` - run instructions against the image

+- `CMD command param1` - execute a command at runtime when the container is executed

+- `ENV key value` - set environment variables in the container

+- `WORKDIR dirname` - set the working directory of the container

 - `docker build  -t ImageName:TagName dir` - Build image from dockerfile, -t for tagging, dir for location of Dockerfile

+### DockerCompose

+Docker Compose is used to run multiple containers as a single service without the need to start each one separately.

+- `docker-compose.yml` - filename for docker compose

+- `docker-compose version` - details of the version of docker compose